Life of Buddha in art: The monkey's offering

 One of the Eight Great Events, this took place during the Parileyyakka Retreat at Vaishali, in the tenth year after his Enlightenment.
 It is also called the Monkey's Offering of Honey.
 A monkey offers honey to Buddha, who is shown in the lotus position, with his begging bowl in his lap.
 In some versions the Buddha initially rejected the honey because it had bee larvae, ants or other insects in it, but after the monkey carefully removed these with a twig his gift was accepted.

 It is the most obscure of the eight events, not in the standard early biographical texts, and relatively uncommonly depicted before it became one of the Eight Great Events around the 8th century.
 It is also rather unclear from the texts why it is connected to Vaishali, but this was an important city with other connections with the Buddha, who preached his last sermon there.
 He left his begging bowl in the city when he departed, and this, which became an important cetiya or relic, is the indispensable identifying element in the most reduced images, when even the monkey is not shown.
 The monkey may be shown, and also an elephant who also protected Buddha and gave him water.
 Each of these had divergent and initially unhappy after-stories.
-The monkey, overcome with excitment when his gift is accepted, fell or jumped down a well in some versions, but was later saved and turned into a deva, or was reborn as a human who joined Buddha's sangha as a monk.
+The monkey, overcome with excitement when his gift is accepted, fell or jumped down a well in some versions, but was later saved and turned into a deva, or was reborn as a human who joined Buddha's sangha as a monk.